 Ivors Academy Award Judges on The Umbrella

 Liam is a Composer and Creator of Audiovisual Artworks.

 He was the recipient of the 2018 Ivors Composer Award in the Community or Educational Project category for The Umbrella, and has had his music performed by ensembles such as the City of Birmingham Symphony Orchestra, BBC Concert Orchestra, National Open Youth Orchestra and Bournemouth Symphony Orchestra.

 Liam’s two-volume composition Backdrops is used to underscore the BBC Radio 3 show Night Tracks, presented by Sara Mohr-Pietsch and Hannah Peel, and his orchestral piece A Slow Breath appears as part of the BBC Sounds podcast The Music and Meditation Podcast.

-Liam is working towards a Doctoral Degree in Composition at the Royal College of Music in London, supported by an RCM Studentship, and during his time there has studied with William Mival, Mark-Anthony Turnage, Nico Muhly, Catherine Kontz and Gilbert Nouno, amongst others.
+Liam holds a Doctoral Degree in Composition from the Royal College of Music in London, where he studied with William Mival, Mark-Anthony Turnage, Nico Muhly, Catherine Kontz and Gilbert Nouno, amongst others.
 He is an advocate of the use of creative technology in composition and performance, and is a Resident at Watershed’s Pervasive Media Studio, in Bristol.

 "Liam Taylor-West’s Turning Points was an impressively fluent three-minute orchestral workout, with a definite transatlantic twang to its rhythms..."